flavioribeirojr/tatooine/README.md

 > **Note**: Tatooine only accept routes in the `resource/permission/{parameters}` format.

+> **Note**: You can change the method description, Tatooine will update it info.
+You can also delete a permission, just remove it from the permissions `array`.

 To run the seeder you can use the command:
 `$ php artisan resource:run`